 Note: Currently, you can only schedule an action against one session at a time.
+This step does not apply to a Run External Script action type.

 The following information is provided about each session that you can choose from for scheduling a task: